-If you’re in Montreal, you can also try the locally famous Emile Bertrand brand (the recipe for which does involve molasses, like many of the alcoholic versions), which is brewed for the Paul Patates diner.
+If you’re in Montreal, you can also try the locally famous Emile Bertrand brand (the recipe for which does involve molasses, like many of the alcoholic versions).

 And though it’s virtually unknown in the U.S., there is an American version out there.

 Empire Bottling Works, a teeny tiny soda producer in Bristol, RI, makes its own spruce beer, which seems easier to track down—fewer miles for this Jersey resident to travel, and at least I don’t need a passport to get it—than the Canadian standard.

 If you’re feeling slightly ambitious and want to make your own, the method is fairly straightforward, as long as you’ve got some green spruce tips.